 Yoga Chikitsā (Yoga Therapy)

+Yoga has become an evidence based practice for specific conditions, and Yoga Research continues to grow.
 Freedom has a holistic approach to yoga therapy that is not just about āsana.
 He incorporates Āyurvedic herbal and dietary recommendations to deal with the physical body.
 He works primarily on prāṇāyāma and meditation/visualization practices accompanied by supportive āsana to take care of the subtle body.
 And he utilizes traditional rituals for disorders caused by karmic blockages.
 To set up a consultation please fill out the form and Freedom’s assistant will be in touch.

 āsanābhyāsataḥ kecit prāṇāyāmena kecana |

 āhāradhyānaniyamaiḥ kecicchāstrīyakarmaṇā ||